Frank Horvat – composer & pianist

 Emotional and intense, Frank Horvat is an accomplished multi-genre composer and pianist who has made the tricky musical leap that allows him to pursue a niche of his own (Edmonton Journal).
 Frank gives his audiences time and space to reflect in this fast-paced world.
 His compositions tell deeply personal stories while permitting audiences to ponder their own.

+On the heels of releasing four multi-genre albums in 2017, WholeNote Magazine proclaimed him one of the most inventive songwriters to come out of the contemporary scene in Canada.
 Whether he writes for his band, the concert stage or film/TV, his music is both aggressive and introspective.
-It digs deep into your heart and soul with a driving minimalism and a haunting reflection.
 Frank’s compositions are often based on global social injustices as well as the wondrousness of life, love and longing.

 The consequence of being born in a world of Gershwin, Glass, and Zappa, Frank looks to realize his music in different forms, whether through varied live and broadcast performances or through the art of album making.
 His portfolio consists of chamber, pop/rock, electronic, musical theatre, film, and large ensemble works.

 Creating music that is emotionally or cerebrally potent while sonically crossing through old boundaries is what makes him tick.
 That is why he feels strongly about performing his own works whenever possible.
 Solo piano concerts are intense, passionate and full of storytelling.